 When Airplane mode is on, your iPhone won’t connect Wi-Fi or cellular networks, so you won’t be able to activate iMessage.
 Open Settings and make sure the switch next to Airplane Mode is off.

 If Airplane Mode is off, try toggling it on and off again.
 This can sometimes fix minor Wi-Fi and cellular connectivity issues.

 Check Your Connection To Wi-Fi & Cellular Data

 iMessage can only activate if your iPhone is connected to a Wi-Fi network or cellular data.
 It’s a good to double-check and make sure your iPhone is connected to Wi-Fi or cellular data!
 First, open Settings and tap Wi-Fi to see if your iPhone is connected to Wi-Fi.

 Make sure the switch next to Wi-Fi is turned on and a blue checkmark appears next to the name of your network.
 If Wi-Fi is on, try toggling it off and back on.

 Next, go to Settings, tap Cellular, and make sure the switch next to Cellular Data is on.
 Again, you may want to try toggling the switch off and back on to potentially fix a minor software glitch.

-Open Settings and tap General -> Date & Time.
-Turn on the switch next to Set Automatically to make sure your iPhone is always set to the correct date and time zone!
+First, open Settings and tap General -> Date & Time.
+Turn on the switch next to Set Automatically to make sure your iPhone is set to the correct date and time.

 Turn iMessage Off And Back On